-Facebook Home for Android official with features like Cover Feed, Chat HeadsAlex Wagner - Deputy Managing Editor, News Desk
+Facebook Home for Android official with features like Cover Feed, Chat HeadsAlex Wagner - Editorial Director of News and Content

 After a week filled with leaks and rumors, Facebook today finally took the wraps off of its new "Facebook Home" software for Android.
 Facebook CEO Mark Zuckerberg said at Home's introduction that the software is designed around people, not apps, and the features that were showed off definitely appear to be focused on displaying content from a user's Facebook friends.
 For example, the Facebook Home lock screen utilizes a feature called Cover Feed to show photos and updates from friends, and a user can easily Like or comment on the updates from the feed.
 Notifications will also appear on the Cover Feed, and users can either tap on a notification to open the corresponding app or swipe it away to hide it.